MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsUserCallingSettings.md

 ReceiveCalls   : True
 ```

-This example shows that user9@contoso.com is a delegate of user10@contoso.com (Delegators) and that user10@contoso.com has given user9@contoso.com has all the permissions you can have as a delegate (Delegators).
+This example shows that user9@contoso.com is a delegate of user10@contoso.com (Delegators) and that user10@contoso.com has given user9@contoso.com all the permissions you can have as a delegate (Delegators).

 ## PARAMETERS